winnie likes honey

 Does honey help cough?

-A cough is a reflex action of our body to clear airways of mucus and irritants, such as dust or smoke.
+A cough is a reflex action of our body to clear the airways of mucus and irritants, such as dust or smoke.
 It is natural and good, because it is how our organism is protecting itself.

 There are two types of coughs: dry or chesty (or wet).